Cottage Cheesecake

-These Cottage Cheesecake Cups are a fun way to serve cheesecake that is lighter and more of full of protein as compared to the traditional version.
+These Cottage Cheesecake is a fun way to serve cheesecake that is lighter compared to the traditional version.

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Cottage Cheesecake Cups are a fun way to serve cheesecake that is lighter and more protein-rich than traditional cheesecake.
-It’s creamy, tangy, sweet, and absolutely fabulous!
+This Cottage Cheesecake is a fun way to serve cheesecake that is lighter than traditional cheesecake.
+It’s creamy, tangy, sweet, and absolutely fabulous with the best buttery oat crust.

 The crust, made from my Oath Maple Roasted Overnight Oats, which you can substitute for old-fashioned rolled oats instead of graham crackers is a great way to eat more whole grains and makes the base more wholesome and slightly nutty.
 The filling uses a combination of cottage cheese and cream cheese which still keeps it thick and creamy but adds more protein to the dessert.
 I love this healthier take on classic cheesecake that is easy to make and fun to serve!